 The Fauna Query Language (FQL) is the native API for querying Fauna.
 This section provides reference documentation for FQL’s data types and functions.

 While not a general-purpose programming language, it provides much of the functionality expected from one.
 It allows for complex, precise manipulation and retrieval of data stored within Fauna.

 The language is expression-oriented: all functions, control structures, and Literal return values.
 So it is easy, for example, to group multiple results together by combining them into an Array or Object, or map over a collection and compute a result—possibly fetching more data—for each member.

-A query is executed by submitting it to a Fauna cluster, which computes and returns the result.
+A query is executed by submitting it to Fauna, which computes and returns the result.
 Query execution is transactional: No changes are committed if something goes wrong.
 If a query fails, an error response is returned instead of a result.